All Episodes

 And we do know that most of the limestone was stripped off during the building of some of the mosques by the Islamic faith.

-And in replacing this cap, do they feel that the pyramid is going to do something, so-called turn into a machine, and do something, or no one has any idea, or are things not being said?
+And in replacing this cap, do they feel that the pyramid is going to do something, so-called turn into a machine and do something, or no one has any idea for things not being said?

-My second question very quickly, I have a very good friend Margaret and I've known her
+Then my second question, very quickly, I have a very good friend, Margaret, and I've known her a little almost a year.

-Our relationship has grown very strong and it's very funny because it doesn't scare me.
+And our relationship has grown very strong, and it's very funny because it doesn't scare me.

 I find it very interesting.